This document introduces the concepts that you need to understand how to configure an external Application Load Balancer.

 The restrictions on where backends can be located depend on the type of load balancer.

-For the regional external Application Load Balancer, this depends on the type of backend.
+For regional external Application Load Balancer backends, the following applies:

 For instance groups, zonal NEGs, and hybrid connectivity NEGs, all backends must be located in the same project and region as the backend service.
 However, a load balancer can reference a backend that uses a different VPC network in the same project as the backend service (this capability is in Preview).
 Connectivity between the load balancer's VPC network and the backend VPC network can be configured using either VPC Network Peering, Cloud VPN tunnels, Cloud Interconnect VLAN attachments, or a Network Connectivity Center framework.